goncalossilva/LPOO2011-Ruby/features/01_containers.md

 ## Blocks as Closures

-* They can use local variables from the surrouding scope
+* They can use local variables from the surrounding scope
 <br/>
     @@@ ruby
     def powers_of_2_proc